Divyanshupandey007/Ecommerce_frontPage/README.md

-**Clone and Setup Instructions:**
+**Setup Instructions:**
-To clone and set up this Next.js project locally, follow these steps:
+To set up this Next.js project locally, follow these steps:

 1. Install the project dependencies using npm: